 So the trick here is to focus on the long game.
 Instead of trying to rush, tell yourself "I will dedicate some time to learning React.js.
 It'll take me as long as it takes, and there's no rush to learn it today".

 I see a lot of aspiring developers make this mistake.
 So remember, take your time and enjoy the journey.

 There's always tomorrow

 We've all been there - we are in the zone, cranking out code like there's no tomorrow.
 Lunchtime comes and goes, and we think 'meh, I'll skip lunch and have a bigger dinner'.
 Hours tick by and all of a sudden - a bug appears.
 Determined, we power through and vow not to give up before it's fixed.
 After Hours of debugging and a few hundred console.log() statements later, the bug is fixed.
 Mission accomplished.
-This victory is bitter sweet, as it's 2am, and we're tired and exhausted, thinking 'I hate code' as we fall into bed.
+However this victory is bittersweet, as it's 2am, we're tired and exhausted, and all we can fell is "how we hate code" as we fall into bed.

 Let's take a step back and think.
 Did I need to do that?
 Did I need to stay up late and get that code working, making myself tired and stressed in the process?
 Could it have waited until the morning?